 Impersonal love (or impersonal anything, for that matter) is no longer on the list of qualities I want my spirituality to nurture, but a sense of universal inter-connection, benevolence and compassion is at the top.

-This is again the either/or, the "you are this or that," that hasn't embraced the paradox of both/and.
-If you are not touching the earth but simply are the earth, you have no experience of contact with the earth.
-You negate the relationship of your body to/with the earth (and anything for that matter) when you totally negate your self-existence.
-I say that you're both a person touching the earth, and the earth itself.
-This is relationship, and a most precious paradoxical one!
-Non-dual relationship, in which subject and object are not just one, they are also one.
-This allows for the experience of the One (or Beingness, the Universe, etc.) having individuated to the point of now being in relationship with itself in all the different ways it's come to express itself!
+I heard statements like this so often in non-relational, either/or non-duality, where you can only be this or that, that hasn't embraced the paradox of both/and.
+If you are not touching the earth but simply are the earth, you don't get to have personal contact with it.
+You negate your experience of relationship with the world when you have to negate yourself to become it.
+But you can be both a person touching the earth, and the earth itself, in a uni-dual relationship, and a most precious paradoxical one!
+Non-dual relationship, in which subject are not just separates, and not just one, more more than one.
+Now the universe gets to experience being in relationship with itself in/as all the different ways it's come to express itself!

 In the first phase of my spiritual path, when I was very immersed in Neo-Advaitic spirituality which placed a great emphasis on things like detached impersonal "witnessing," the non-existence of self and separation, simply being rather doing, as precursors to a radical sense of perfection, the states of awe and perfection I experienced were often what could be described as "non-participatory" - a term I got from Jason Shulman when he described a kind of awe in which the experiencer stands back, apart from, and dis-engages with what's now perceived as just what Ram Dass called "the passing show."
 Moments in this detached, transcendent kind of awe-infused perception which I then would have thought of as non-dual, were precious to me, and while I still have them sometimes, I am drawn towards a different kind of awe-infused perception that calls me not just to be, but also to do, to engage inter-personally in the goings-on of life in a profoundly new way, instead of only being non-participatory, disengaged reverie.